 In the 1950’s, the Board dealt primarily with compliance issues and, accordingly, was called the Almond Control Board.
 In the 1970’s, recognizing a need to address market development, the organization’s name was changed to Almond Board of California.
 While compliance is still a crucial part of its activities, the Board now engages in production, nutrition and market research, advertising and promotion in domestic and international markets, quality control, technical/regulatory issues management and statistical analysis and dissemination.
 In addition, the Board staff develops educational materials and disseminates information that helps the industry address the challenges facing agriculture.
 As a Federal Marketing Order, it is important to note that the Board is prohibited from lobbying and setting field or market prices.

-The Board of Directors is composed of 10 members, five growers and five handlers, who are annually elected from throughout the state.
+The Board of Directors is composed of 10 members consisting of five growers and five handlers.
 Once elected, the Board elects its chair and vice-chair.
 The Board members give the chair the authority to appoint individuals to standing committees.
 Board and committee members serve without compensation.
 The Board is responsible for establishing policy, reviewing program results and effectiveness and recommending budgets and programs to the Secretary of Agriculture for approval.
 The Almond Board is funded by an annual assessment on the marketable kernel weight of almonds.

 Almond industry members can learn about Board-appointed committees, subcommittees and working groups, and ways to join in at Almonds.com/Committees.